 - Microwave the semi sweet chocolate chips for 1 minute.
 Let sit for 1 minute, then microwave for an additional minute.
 Set aside while you prepare the mint chocolate.

-- Combine the mint chocolate chips, butter and whipping cream in a small glass or ceramic bowl.
+- Combine the mint chocolate chips, butter, and whipping cream in a small bowl.
 Microwave for 1 minute 30 seconds.
 Let sit 2 minutes in the microwave, then add an additional 30 seconds.
-Let sit 1 minute, then add in peppermint extract and green color, if desired.
-Gently stir until smooth and butter and cream are well incorporated.
+Let sit 1 minute, then add in peppermint extract and green color.
+Gently stir until smooth and ingredients are well incorporated.

 - Gently stir the semi sweet chocolate until smooth.
 Spread it in lines along the surface of the mint chocolate.

-- Take a sharp, thin knife and drag it through the chocolates, so that they swirl together.
-Repeat this several times across the surface of the chocolate until you’re pleased with the look.
+- Take a sharp, thin knife and drag it through the chocolate, so that they swirl together.
+Repeat this several times across the surface until you're pleased with the look.
+Let cool to set, then cut into 1" squares, serve & enjoy!

 Video